 While not originally part of Enough Pie’s programming, in direct response to COVID-19, the non-profit shifted gears to help Upper Peninsula neighbors access supplies to meet their needs.
 GrowFood Carolina secured a federal grant from the USDA Farm to Families Program so that they may fairly and justly compensate all farmers participating in the program to help the community.
 Having worked together in the past, GrowFood contacted Enough Pie to tap our deeply rooted connections to the families of the Upper Peninsula, and we launched the partnership within a week.
 Art & Remedies Wellness, another EP partner, has also stepped up to join this collaboration, offering on-site nutrition information, answer questions on food prep, and to provide tasty samples of the various types of produce offered from their brand new wellness bus.
-As of now, GrowFood Carolina and Enough Pie will provide these produce boxes to neighbors weekly through the end of June, 2020.
+As of now, GrowFood Carolina and Enough Pie will provide these produce boxes to neighbors weekly through the end of August, 2020.